 Foley & Lardner told Law360 on April 23 that it has delayed the start of its summer associate program to no earlier than June 15 but declined to provide further details on how the program will run or whether it will pay the associates full compensation.

-Fox Rothschild on April 20 told Law360 that starting in May equity partners will reduce their monthly draws by 10% to 20%, and all attorneys and staff earning more than $100,000 a year will see their pay reduced between 10% and 15%.
+Fox Rothschild on April 20 told Law360 that starting in May equity partners will reduce their monthly draws by 10% to 20%, and all attorneys and staff earning more than $100,000 per year will see their pay reduced between 10% and 15%.
 The firm also will have new associates begin in January 2021, instead of this year.
-The firm on April 22 told Law360 it is planning to hold either a fully virtual or a hybrid summer program, depending on when the firm is able to operate again from its offices.
+The firm on April 22 said it planned to hold either a fully virtual or a hybrid summer program, depending on when the firm is able to operate again from its offices.
+On Aug.
+19, the firm said that starting in September it will roll back the original pay cuts to equity partner distributions and employee salaries by half.
+On Oct.
+15, the firm said all attorney and staff salaries will have been restored to their full pre-COVID-19 levels by Nov.
+5.

 Fragomen, Del Rey confirmed to Law360 on April 16 that the firm will make salary reductions for all partners and senior, C-suite corporate leaders starting in May and that there will be no bonuses or salary increases for employees in 2020.